Mr. Bruce D. Johnson, Superintendent

 RCE Family Bowling

-We are delighted to have Mr. and Mrs. Winn Oakes again bring their wonderful books and other gift items to RCE Tuesday, November 27 through Friday, November 30.
-This is our annual Family Book Fair, and it will be located in Room C6.
+We are delighted to host the Family Book Fair, making great books and other gift items available Tuesday, November 19, through Friday, November 22.
+This is RCE’s annual Book Fair, and it will be located on South Campus in Room C6.

 Please write the names or initials of your students on clothes and valuables in case they get misplaced at school.
 If the name is on the item, we can often return it to its owner.
 If not, it may languish in our Lost and Found locations until claimed or shipped away.
 For South Campus, the Lost and Found drawer is located under the front porch of the school office.
 For North Campus, the Lost and Found bin is located in the North Campus hallway.

-Our Christmas Chapels are planned for December 7 (featuring our elementary choral, band, and strings groups), and December 14 (Mr. Carey’s 4th/5th grade class).
+Our Christmas Chapels are planned for December 6 (featuring our elementary choral, band, and strings groups), and December 13 (Mrs. Benefiel’s 2nd grade class).
 Chapels begin at 9:10 a.m.

 Toy and Food Drive